- Will I have to share a room?

 Are the residence staff trained to handle medical emergencies?

-All of our dons have extensive experience working with youth in a supervisory role and take part in mandatory training.
+All of our dons have experience working with youth and take part in mandatory training.
 This includes a Standard First Aid and CPR-C training course.
-All students are required to fill out a personal information form detailing any unique needs before they arrive at the residence.
-Senior residence staff review these forms to gain additional training to handle special situations as indicated on the personal information forms.
+All students are required to fill out a residence profile form detailing any unique needs before they arrive at the residence.
+Senior residence staff review these forms to gain additional understanding of each student to handle unique situations.

 What happens to students coming from outside of Ontario in terms of medical assistance?